zhscn/nongnu/readme.rst

    Words to exclude from highlighting.
 ``idle-highlight-exceptions-face`` '(font-lock-keyword-face font-lock-string-face)
    Faces to exclude from highlighting (defaults to ignore keywords & strings).
+``idle-highlight-exclude-point`` nil
+   When non-nil, don't highlight the symbol under the cursor.
 ``idle-highlight-idle-time``
    Delay before highlighting (in seconds).
 ``global-idle-highlight-ignore-modes`` nil